eford/Astro585_2015_Fall_Public/labs/6/ex1.md

 nprocs()
 ```

 When using the REPL interface, you can tell Julia to use multiple cores on a single workstation by starting it like "julia -p 4".
 When using IJulia, it's easier to tell it to add N processors from within the notebook with the addprocs(N) command.
-Using addprocs() without an arguement will tell it to add as many workers as your system (thinks it) has cores.
-(Some CPUs give misleading information, presenting more "virtual cores" than "physical cores".)
+(With Julia v0.4.*, using addprocs() without an arguement will tell it to add as many workers as your system (thinks it) has cores.
+Be aware that some CPUs give misleading information, presenting more "virtual cores" than "physical cores".)
 Tell your current Julia session to add as many workers as your workstation (says it) has.
 ```julia
 addprocs()
 ```